jundalisay/spblist/content/en/material/venus.md

 Unlike Venus which was hit when it was already solid, the Earth was hit when it was still hot and soft.
 Thus the debris from Venus fell back, while the debris from the Earth formed the moon.
 Moreover, the mini-planet that hit Earth likely deposited microscopic life as well.

 So the main difference between Venus and the Earth was the timing of the impact.

+## Explains The Asteroid Belt and Planetary Tilt

 If Venus and Earth were hit, then it means other planets should be hit too.
 A complete hit probably obliterated the planet after Mars as to create the asteroid field.
 Mars could have had a near-miss from such a mini-planet that disrupted its magnetic field, causing it to lose its atmosphere.